IRS TAX SCAM AKA IRS SCAM

 How to Deal with IRS Scammers?

-The hardest thing about phone scams is that there is little recourse the scammers can take.
-Even if we don't fall for the scam, they waste our time, over and over again.
+The hardest thing about phone scams is that there is little recourse against the scammers.
+Even if we don’t fall for the scam, they continue to waste our time—over and over again.

-There are many flaws to this scam.
-One is that it is almost always an Indian man in a call center, which made it hard to believe their names were "Steve Smith" and "Joy Smith."
-The other is that they clearly read off a script, and were trying to get through their lines as fast as possible.
-We could hear the steady hum of their colleagues doing the same.
+There are many flaws in this scam.
+One is that it’s almost always an Indian man in a call center, which makes it hard to believe their names are "Steve Smith" or "Joy Smith."
+Another is that they clearly read from a script and try to get through their lines as quickly as possible.
+You can hear the steady hum of their colleagues doing the same.

-In short, they ( frauds ) professionalized the scam.
-They found ways to implicitly suggest.
+In short, the fraudsters have professionalized the scam.
+They found ways to implicitly suggest authority.

-Try to make them show some kind of indication thet they are aware of what he / she is doing.
-Make them elicit some kind of guilt.
+Try to make them show some indication that they are aware of what they are doing.
+Make them express some kind of guilt.

-They might get caught.
-We couldn't stop reading news stories because it is an ongoing operation.
-Let us assume that all those IRS scammers will be hanged by our government officials as soon as possible.
+They might eventually get caught.
+We couldn’t stop reading the news stories, as it’s an ongoing operation.
+Let’s hope that all those involved in IRS scams are brought to justice by the authorities as soon as possible.

 HOW TO REPORT IRS SCAMS ?

-If you receive an email claiming to be from the IRS that requests your tax information, your banking information, or any other personal information, it is likely a scam.
-Do not open any attachments in the email or click on any links in the body of the email.
-Rather than respond to the email, take a screenshot of it and delete it.
+If you receive an email claiming to be from the IRS that requests your tax information, banking information, or any other personal details, it is likely a scam.
+Do not open any attachments or click on any links in the email.
+Instead of responding, take a screenshot of the email and then delete it.

 ?
-You can then use the screenshot to report the email to the IRS as a scam.
+You can use the screenshot to report the email to the IRS as a scam.

-If you get a phone call from someone claiming to be from the IRS and they ask you for personal information or tax information over the phone, it is likely a scam call.
-Rather than provide any information over the phone, ask the person for their name, badge number, and their call back number.
+If someone calls claiming to be from the IRS and asks for personal or tax information over the phone, it is likely a scam.
+Do not provide any information.
+Instead, ask for their name, badge number, and a call-back number.

 ?
-You can then use this information to look up the person through the IRS to confirm whether they are legitimate or they are a scammer.
+You can use this information to verify their identity through the IRS and confirm whether they are legitimate or a scammer.

 ?
-Keep the letter or notice so you can refer to it when you report the scam to the IRS.
+Keep the letter or notice as evidence when you report the scam to the IRS.

 SAMPLES OF SOME TEXTS RECEIVED AS COMPLAINTS REGARDING IRS SCAM :

-" Hello, I received a call from this number and I didn't answer because I don't answer calls I do not know .
-So , I got a voicemail saying I have a warrant out for my arrest and I have to call that number back in order not to have a warrant against me .
-I called he number back and the phone started beeping and saying it was discounted .
-I did some research and Read that the IRS will never call you and will send you a notice in the mail.
-Please warn people about this number !!
-THANK YOU! "
+Hello, I received a call from this number, but I didn’t answer because I don’t pick up calls from numbers I don’t recognize.
+Later, I got a voicemail saying there was a warrant out for my arrest and that I needed to call the number back to avoid further action.
+When I called the number back, the line just started beeping and said it was disconnected.
+I did some research and found that the IRS never calls people directly—they always send a notice in the mail first.
+Please warn others about this number.
+Thank you!

-" I received a call from 407-330-4506 stating that I was being prosecuted for IRS fraud and a warrant was being issued.
-Left message to call 818-476-7674.
-Any assistance would be greatly appreciated. "
+I received a call from 407-330-4506 stating that I was being prosecuted for IRS fraud and that a warrant was being issued.
+They left a message asking me to call 818-476-7674.
+Any assistance would be greatly appreciated.

-" Says it's the irs and that they have been trying to get a hold of someone for 6 months very broken recording called back number rang 8 times then an actual person answered. "
+Says it's the IRS and that they have been trying to get a hold of someone for six months.
+Very broken recording.
+Called the number back—it rang eight times, then an actual person answered.

-" I received calls from this number on both my cell phones today at 8:35 and 8:36am.
-Both times were robo calls; a recorded message that informed me if I didn't return the call: the IRS, case against me would go to court and if I didn't call them immediately two "cops" would show up at my door.
-Thank you for any information you can provide. "
+I received calls from this number on both of my cell phones today at 8:35 and 8:36 a.m.
+Both were robocalls with a recorded message informing me that if I didn't return the call, the IRS case against me would go to court, and if I didn’t call them immediately, two "cops" would show up at my door.
+Thank you for any information you can provide.

-" They are claiming I owed the IRS money since 2010 and threaten to put me in jail if I don't' resolve and settle the issue today.
-When they asked me to pay by today, or the court is going to arrest me today.
-I became suspicious, and hung up the call.
-Then they tried to call from all these # from Male and Female, local and Florida.
-Please verify and file to your database, if those are scam phone.
+They claimed I owed the IRS money since 2010 and threatened to put me in jail if I didn’t resolve and settle the issue today.
+When they asked me to pay by the end of the day or else the court would arrest me, I became suspicious and hung up.
+Then they started calling from various numbers—both male and female voices, local and Florida-based.
+Please verify and file these numbers in your database if they are scam calls.

 Thank you!

-" I received a call from these people, saying it's my final notice before arrest warrant blah blah blah.
-It's a scam, especially since I'm up to date on my taxes and there are absolutely No Miscalculations!
-Anyways, thank you for your time.
-Here is the number plus a blotchy transcript.
-They hung up when I mentioned I wasn't aware the IRS issued arrests for unpaid or miscalculated taxes.
-Lol "
+I received a call from these people saying it was my final notice before an arrest warrant... blah blah blah.
+It’s a scam—especially since I’m up to date on my taxes and there are absolutely no miscalculations!
+Anyway, thank you for your time.
+Here is the number, along with a blotchy transcript.
+They hung up when I mentioned I wasn’t aware the IRS issued arrests for unpaid or miscalculated taxes.
+Lol.

 Feel Free to use our Spam Checker Tool